isabelc/Increase-Upload-Max-Filesize/readme.txt

 == Description ==

-**New since version 1.0.1: option to use `php.ini`.**
+**New since version 1.0.2: set custom limits.**

 Increases your website's upload max filesize limit on your server by adding rules to `php5.ini`.
 If a `php5.ini` file does not exist on your server in the root of your website, one will be created.

-If your memory limit ( `memory_limit` ) is set to less than 64 MB, then it will be set to 64M.
+If your server uses `php.ini` instead, go to **Tools -> Upload Max Filesize** to run it with `php.ini`.

+**Super Easy To Use**

+**This is what the plugin does automatically when you install it (it works immediately upon activation):**

-If your upload max filesize ( `upload_max_filesize` ) is set to less than 32 MB, it will be set to 32M.
+1. If your upload max filesize ( `upload_max_filesize` ) is less than 32 MB, it will be set to 32M.

-If your post max size ( `post_max_size` ) is set to less than 33 MB, then it will be set to 33M.
+2. If your post max size ( `post_max_size` ) is less than 33 MB, then it will be set to 33M.

-No other will rules will changed.
+That is all.
+No other will rules will be changed.

-**Super Easy To Use:**

-1. It works immediately upon activation.
+**If you want something other than the default limits that are listed above:**

-2. After installing it, go to **Tools -> Upload Max Filesize** to see your current status.
-If the current status shows that your `'upload_max_filesize'` is 32M or greather, the plugin has worked.
-You may deactivate the plugin.
+For custom options, go to **Tools -> Upload Max Filesize**.
+From that page, you can choose custom settings and run the plugin again.

-3. If the plugin did not work, it may be because your server does not recognize `php5.ini`, and only recognizes `php.ini`.
-So, check the box labeled "USE php.ini INSTEAD OF php5.ini" and click the blue button once.
-Then, check your current status again after a few minutes.
+**Note:**

-**It will only run once, upon plugin activation, or upon clicking the blue button in `Tools -> Upload Max Filesize`.**
+It will only run once, upon plugin activation, or upon clicking the blue button in `Tools -> Upload Max Filesize`.
 Thus, if you later make any manual changes to decrease your `upload_max_filesize`, the plugin will not increase it again.
-You must de-activate the plugin, then reactivate it to make it run again.
+You must either run the plugin again from **Tools -> Upload Max Filesize**, or de-activate and reactivate the plugin, to make it run again.

+**Will This Work For You?**

+This plugin will work with most web hosts that recognize either a `php5.ini` or `php.ini` file.
+It's not going to work with all hosting companies, but it will work with most of them (including BlueHost, DreamHost, HostGator, and GoDaddy).

+**Support**

 For support, please use the [Support forum](http://wordpress.org/support/plugin/increase-upload-max-filesize).
-See the [Installation Instructions](http://wordpress.org/plugins/increase-upload-max-filesize/installation/).
+See the [Installation Instructions](http://wordpress.org/plugins/increase-upload-max-filesize/installation/) and the FAQ.

 Contribute or fork it [on Github](https://github.com/isabelc/increase-upload-max-filesize).